 In contrast, if they filed a Chapter 7, the trustee may sell the house and use the proceeds that are not exempt to pay creditors.
 Could a person in this type of situation roll the dice and file Chapter 7 ?
 Some Georgia bankruptcy lawyers roll the dice…….I don’t.
 Some Georgia bankruptcy attorneys will argue that the cost to the Chapter 7 trustee in marketing the property and closing the deal will exceed $8,800 in transaction costs.
 It might.
 Why take a chance with your house when filing bankruptcy?

 A good place to start when determining the value of your home is your tax bill.
 Somewhere on your property tax bill, it will state “estimated fair market value.”
 You can check your county tax assessment online at www.gaassessors.com.
-Another way to determine the value is to call a Georgia realtor and ask them to give you an estimate on how much you should ask for your house if you were going to sell it.
+Another way to determine the value is to call a Georgia realtor and ask them to give you an accurate estimate on how much you should ask for your house if you were going to sell it.
 The best way to determine the value is to get a certified professional appraisal.